openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

 ### Exporting

-`otx export` exports a trained model to the OpenVINO™ IR format in order to efficiently run it on Intel hardware.
+`otx export` exports a trained model to the OpenVINO™ IR format to efficiently run it on Intel hardware.

 With the `--help` command, you can list additional information, such as its parameters common to all model templates: